hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Setup
 This scenario may only be played with an even number of players.

-This map takes place using four tiles.
+The board takes place using four tiles.
 Leave an 8" gap between them running down the middle of the board, this represents the canal.
 The middle of the board will feature buildings equal to half the number of players, with long walkways offering crossings over the canal.
 These are the only crossing points, and are what the warbands are seeking to control.
 The rest of the board should feature dense terrain.

 ##### Deployment
 The warbands deploy up to 12" towards the canal from the corners and 8" towards the opposite table edge.
 Scout, Infiltrate, and Hunch may not be used in this scenario.